snyk-labs/netlify-plugin-snyk/README.md

 1. **Add the plugin!**

+   If you're using Netlify's UI, browse the _Plugins_ directory and add `netlify-plugin-snyk` to your website project.

-   Add the plugin to your project's dependencies:
+   Otherwise, if you use Netlify's configuration then add the plugin to your project's dependencies:

    ```
    npm install netlify-plugin-snyk --save-dev
    ```

-   If you're using Netlify's UI, browse the _Plugins_ directory and add `netlify-plugin-snyk` to your website project.
-Or you can also declare the plugin via a `netlify.yoml` configuration file as follows:
+   and then declare the plugin via a `netlify.yoml` configuration file as follows:

    ```
    # netlify.toml